 Your home might work well for being productive, handling clients, and running your business in general, but if you aren’t set up to handle the amount of work you’re doing from there, you will quickly run into issues.

 Something as simple as having too many things plugged into one outlet could cause problems for both your home and your business.

 Lack of social contact

 Having a virtual office might mean you don’t get to talk to and see others as much as you used to or would with a physical office location.
 For some, this is a welcome change, but for others, social contact is a necessary and enjoyable part of work.

-For this reason, some prefer working from co-working centers among other entrepreneurs, freelancers, and enterprise teams.
+For this reason, when it’s virtual office vs traditional, some prefer a third “blended” option of working from co-working centers among other entrepreneurs, freelancers, and enterprise teams.

 Traditional Office: The Cons

 The best locations aren’t cheap, and the best of the best are very expensive.
 If you can’t afford to be in a great location, you risk looking unprofessional or out of your audience’s preferred brand type.
 It’s better to be in a virtual office until you can afford a location that will make your business look good.